Breastfeeding and working

 Usually, when the carer gives the milk, it can be a lot easier.

-I think it’s also important to mention that many babies will not take as much milk as you may expect from the carer who is looking after them, often causing worry for mothers.
+It is also important to mention that many babies will not take as much milk as you may expect from the carer who is looking after them, often causing worry for mothers.

 Babies tend to do reverse cycling, where they make up their supply when they see you again.
 Sometimes this will mean that they wake more at night to get the milk that they need.